tarek1500/widebot/README.md

 ## Guide

+After cloning the project, run `npm install` to install all the dependencies.\
 After running the development server, you can click on **login** on the top right corner to go through the app.

 ### Credentials